scbowler/aws-setup-guides/FRONT_END_DEPLOYMENT.md

 }
 ```

+After you're done editing the file's contents, save (write-out) the file, then quit `nano`.

 #### Enable the Site

-Once your configuration file has been edited, it's time to let Nginx know about it.
+Once your site's NGINX configuration file has been created, it's time to turn it on.

 **Note:** The default `ubuntu` user account of your EC2 instance does not have permission to modify files outside of its home directory, so the `ln` command will need to start with `sudo` to temporarily use the `root` user account.
-Replace `memory-match.yourdomainhere.com` with your own configuration file's name.
+Replace `code-journal.yourdomainhere.com` with your own configuration file's name.

-1. Enable the site.
+1. Add the site to the list of enabled sites.
     ```bash
-    sudo ln -s /etc/nginx/sites-available/memory-match.yourdomainhere.com /etc/nginx/sites-enabled/
+    ubuntu@some-ip-address:~$ sudo ln -s /etc/nginx/sites-available/code-journal.yourdomainhere.com /etc/nginx/sites-enabled/
     ```
-1. Test your new configuration file.
+1. Test your new configuration file for valid syntax using the `nginx -t` tool.
 You should see confirmation messages that your configuration is valid.
     ```bash
-    sudo nginx -t
+    ubuntu@some-ip-address:~$ sudo nginx -t
+    nginx: the configuration file /etc/nginx/nginx.conf syntax is ok
+    nginx: configuration file /etc/nginx/nginx.conf test is successful ubuntu@some-ip-address:~$
     ```
-1. Restart Nginx.
+1. Restart NGINX so it loads the changes into memory.
     ```bash
-    sudo service nginx restart
+    ubuntu@some-ip-address:~$ sudo service nginx restart
+    ubuntu@some-ip-address:~$
     ```

 #### Try it out!

 Your project is now deployed!
 You should be able to visit your subdomain in a web browser to see the landing page of the app.
 If your domain has a `.dev` extension you need to complete the next step before viewing your website.
 That is because the `dev` extension is a secure namespace, so you need HTTPS and an SSL certificate for your website to load on most browsers.

 #### Enable SSL with Certbot